-United Kingdom Research and Innovation (UKRI) PGT funded students are entitled to 13 weeks (91 days) paid sick leave, in any rolling 12 month period.
+United Kingdom Research and Innovation (UKRI) Postgraduate Taught Students, and PGT students on a University funded studentship are entitled to 13 weeks (91 days) paid sick leave, in any rolling 12 month period.
 For more information please read the policy to find information on eligibility and terms and conditions.

-To request sick leave you will need to submit a temporary withdrawal health request on Student Records Online which covers the entire period of absence.
-You will then need to submit the below form to request sick pay for the absence.
-If you submit a temporary withdrawal request for more than 13 weeks you will only receive payment for up to 13 weeks.
+To request 29 or more days you must submit the below form and a temporary withdrawal (health) request via Student Records Online.
+The temporary withdrawal must cover the entire period of absence.
+If you submit a temporary withdrawal request for more than 91 days (13 weeks) you will only receive payment for up to 91 days.

-When your requests are processed, your date of completion will be extended by your temporary withdrawal request and your funding end date by the "funded medical leave" period.
-You will receive an email to your University of Warwick email address regarding the outcome of the requests, confirming your new expected end date and a separate email confirming the outcome of extending your funding.
+When your request has been processed, your end of registration date will be extended by the amount of time requested in your temporary withdrawal request.
+Your funding end date will be extended by the "funded medical leave" period.
+You will receive a notification email to your University of Warwick email address regarding the outcome of the sick pay request and a separate email confirming your temporary withdrawal.
+These emails will confirm your new expected end of registration date.

-Your department may arrange a meeting when you return, to ensure that you are fit for study or to see if you require any support from Wellbeing Support Services.
+Students must inform their academic supervisor and/or department of any period of absence.
+This is in addition to completing the Sick Pay Form.
+Your department may arrange a meeting when you return, to ensure that you are fit for study or to see if you require any advice from Wellbeing Support Services.

 You will only be able to re-enrol once your medical note/letter has been deemed satisfactory.